$4.4 million Kent settlement brings families together to mourn their dead and protest police violence

 Joseph praised the governor for his leadership but had little good to say about officials in Kent or King County — particularly the office of King County Prosecutor Dan Satterberg — which ran the inquest process and which has declined to file criminal charges against the officers involved in her son’s death.

-Joseph and others were incensed at the city’s public response to the settlement, attributed to city spokesperson Bailey Strober, which defended the Kent officer’s actions as legal and within department policy and insisted the city was ready to take the case to trial even as he announced the mediated $4.4 million settlement — one of the largest police wrongful-death settlements in Washington in recent years.
+Joseph and others were incensed at the city’s public response to the settlement, attributed to city spokesperson Bailey Stober, which defended the Kent officer’s actions as legal and within department policy and insisted the city was ready to take the case to trial even as he announced the mediated $4.4 million settlement — one of the largest police wrongful-death settlements in Washington in recent years.

 Kent Officer Matthew Rausch had initially stopped Joseph-McDade early on June 24, 2017, in the parking lot of a Kent convenience store for having an expired registration.
 In court documents, the officer said he had focused on the car, containing three young Black men, because, he said, one of the young men “appeared startled” when he saw the officer and exited the car.

-Note: CORRECTION: An early version of this story misspelled Bailey Stober’s name.